 8 oz. frozen cool whip

 1 tsp. vanilla extract

 Preheat the oven to 380F.
 Line 2 baking sheets with non-stick baking paper.

 Work with one pastry sheet at-a-time keeping the remaining sheet of pastry in the refrigerator until you are ready to cut (it is best to keep puff pastry as cold as possible and also to work quickly).
 Transfer sheet of pastry to a lightly floured work surface.
 Dust lightly with flour.
 Using a rolling pin slightly flatten your puff pastry; but not too thin.
 With pizza cutter, cut the puff pastry sheet into 3/4 inch ribbons.

 Beginning at the tip of the mold, wind the pastry ribbon around the mold, overlapping the layers of pastry slightly to cover the mold. .
 Don’t take the pastry too close to the open end of the horn mold, as it will puff over the edge while cooking, making it difficult to remove.

 Transfer pastry lined mold to prepared baking sheets (seam side down), leaving plenty of space between them.
 Repeat with remaining strips.
+Beat one egg in a small bowl and brush using the brush apply on horns, sprinkle with sugar.
 Bake one sheet of pastry horns at-a-time until golden, 19 to 20 minutes.
 (Do not open oven door in the first 15 minutes of baking.)